 My name is Jack Polcyn and I’m running for office in Nevada’s Legislature, Assembly District 17, to better represent residents of Nevada in the upcoming legislative session.
-As a Disabled Veteran, I am passionate about improving conditions for veterans, fighting on behalf of the handicapped, seniors, first responders & healthcare workers, and protecting our Constitutional rights.
+As a Disabled Veteran and life-long Civil Servant, I am passionate about improving conditions for veterans and seniors, saying NO to new taxes, creating jobs, and protecting our Constitutional rights.

 I was born and raised in Waukegan IL, a northern suburb of Chicago.
 After graduating high school, I received a full 4 year scholarship from the USMC.
 I attended the University of Wisconsin for one year before serving in the US Army.

 In the Army, I successfully pursued a career in tanks and ended my career as a PLT SGT of a platoon of M-1 Abrams Tanks.
 I was responsible for the lives, safety, and training of 15 people, and over 4 Billion dollars of equipment.
 My time in the military included training at FT.
 Knox, 2 tours of duty at FT.
 Hood, TX., 2 tours of duty in Germany, and a short tour of duty at FT.
 Polk LA.